Merberg/CarND-LaneLines-P1/writeup_template.md

 ### 3. Possible Pipeline Improvements

 A possible improvement would be to use a camera with known characteristics in a fixed position.
-This information would feed into a calculation of the region of interest.
+In MATLAB the lane finding demonstrations use this camera information to convert images to birds-eye views.
+This restricts the region of interest to a planer surface, eliminating noise introduced by walls, barriers, and other straight faces.

+The pipeline is also lacking in error/boundary checks and course corrections.
 A running calculation of the width of the lane could be used to set boundary conditions for restricting lane placement.
+Or averaging of the slopes of the Hough lines could be weighted against the fitted line.

-I believe the most substantial improvements could be made by replacing yellow lane markers with white prior to converting to grayscale and working to minimize the impact of shadows.
+I think substantial improvements could be made using image correction techniques (which are not my forte) for more robust edge detection: replacing yellow lane markers with white prior to converting to grayscale or working to minimize the impact of shadows.
+However, looking at these sunny images always leads me to one thought; nothing defeats a lane detection algorithm like a snowstorm.